nvti/spam_reaction_mattermost/README.md

 I have tested in my computer and the tool can add 1800+ emojis in ~40s, so the rate is approximate 45 emojis per second.
 Not bad :laughing: :laughing:

 In my emoji list (generated from [GitHub Emoji API](https://api.github.com/emojis)), not all of them are supported by mattermost.
-When I call add reaction API with un-supported emoji, I still got status code 200 :scream: I can't filter what emojis are supported and what not.
+When I call `add reaction API` with un-supported emoji, I still got status code 200 :scream: I can't filter what emojis are supported and what aren't.

 ---

-Hope you enjoy this tool and have funny moment with your friend :kissing_heart:
+Hope you enjoy this tool and have funny moment with your friends :kissing_heart: